swistakm/graceful/docs/guide/generic-resources.rst

     api.add_route('foo/', FooListResource())

 Paginated generic resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :class:`PaginatedListAPI` and :class:`PaginatedListCreateAPI` are versions
-of respecrively :class:`ListAPI` and :class:`ListAPI` classes that supply
+of :class:`ListAPI` and :class:`ListAPI` classes that support simple pagination
-with simple pagination build with following parameters:
+with following parameters:

 * **page_size:** size of a single response page
 * **page:** page count